zonender/react-redux-webpack2-starter/README.md

 this wrapper function will exist in every one of our thunks, now we are inside the body of our thunk, at this point it is logical to make our api call, getAllCourses returns a promise, if you open the src/api/mockCourseApi.js you will see that, then we will handle this promise using the keyword ".then", then we are expecting getAllCourses promise to return a list of courses, and then we will handle it here within an arrow function "courses => {}", since there is only one parameter for this arrow function we can omit the parentheses around "courses" so it is an anonymous function, then after this promise returns we are ready to dispatch an action creator, at this point we will dispatch something called loadCoursesSuccess and we will pass it a list of courses, the action creator loadCoursesSuccess doesn't exist yet, we will create it in a moment, then we added some error handling by adding .catch to the promise  then we will just throw the error, you can choose to create a dedicated action creator to handle errors, but for now we will just use a .catch on the promise.

-In other examples people will use a fetch call or an AJAX call, with this setup if we want to use a real api we just have to change the import at the top of the file.
+in our thunk we called a mock api here: "courseApi.getAllCourses()" in other examples people will use a fetch call or an AJAX call, either approaches are fine, with this setup if we want to use a real api we just have to change the import at the top of the file.

 Now lets create the loadCoursesSuccess action, we first have to create a new constant in the src/actions/actionTypes.js file: